-The display receives the information from the three sender pads via a single, two-conductor wire, and displays the level information in percent of full on a three-digit, LED display.
+The display receives information from the individual sender pads via a single, two-conductor wire and displays the level information in percent of full on a three-digit LED display.
 When the front panel button for a particular tank is pressed, the display powers up and displays the level for that tank.
-If the button is pressed and released, the display will show the level for about 5 seconds and then shuts down automatically.
-If another button is pressed before the display shuts down, then the new level will immediately be shown.
-If the same button is pressed twice, the display will hold on that tank and continue to show updated levels for 5 minutes before shutting off.
-This allows the user to monitor the filling or draining of the tank.
-By pressing two buttons at once, the diagnostic functions can be accessed.

-Sender pads are installed and stuck to the sides of the holding tank.
-The sender pad scans the water level through the tank wall using digital techniques programmed into the sender microprocessor.
+Sender pads are installed and stuck to the sides of the holding tanks.
+The sender pad scans the level through the tank wall using digital techniques programmed into the sender microprocessor.